arecvlohe/it-works-react/README.md

 # It Works React

-Libraries Used:
+- Libraries Used: JavaScript, React, Bootstrap
-JavaScript
-React
-Bootstrap

 - [x] Create a page with a listing of the funds
 - [x] Create a Detail view which displays the detail of fund when clicked